 Trump warns China against dragging its feet in trade talks

-U.S. President Donald Trump said on Tuesday that trade talks between the United States and China were going well, though he warned that he would be "tougher" in negotiations if the discussions drag on until his second term.

-WASHINGTON: U.S. President Donald Trump said on Tuesday that trade talks between the United States and China were going well, though he warned that he would be "tougher" in negotiations if the discussions drag on until his second term.
+WASHINGTON: US President Donald Trump said on Tuesday (Sep 3) that trade talks between the United States and China were going well, though he warned that he would be "tougher" in negotiations if the discussions drag on until his second term.

 He did not provide details about the negotiations or how they could become tougher.